Home / News & Media / Uncategorized

 The worst-case scenario is if the leak is coming from a crack or seal in the disposal itself.
 If you find a leak in any of these areas, it’s best to have it assessed and repaired by a professional to ensure your safety, and make sure it is properly replaced.

-Call the Professionals at Heil Plumbing
+Call the Professionals at Heil Plumbing & HVAC

 Not sure if you are correctly identifying the source of your leaking garbage disposal?
 Need help with repair?
-Call the professional plumbers at Heil Plumbing in Howard County.
+Call the professional plumbers at Heil Plumbing & HVAC in Howard County.
 Our plumbers are experienced and knowledgeable, and are available to respond to your call 24 hours a day, 7 days a week.

 Why Choose Heil